thanlong/VMOSPro_RootXposed_Terminal/README.md

 Always update!!!

+v1.6: Add "Change VMOS property".
+Change GPU Vendor, GPU Renderer and IMEI without reboot.

-v1.5: Add "Check su binary" to check daemon root is running or not.
+v1.5: Add "Check su binary" in SU Helper to check daemon root is running or not.

-v1.4: Add "Change root package".
+v1.4: Add "Change root package" in SU Helper.
 VMOS Pro will prevent you from installing root on non-rooted ROM by causing superuser app to crash because Root is not free.
 This option also change superuser app package from `com.koushikdutta.superuser` to `com.koushikdutta.sumasterz`!

 v1.3: Create applet symlinks during Busybox installation.